hammingweight/globebotter_redux/README.md

 ## Is this BDD Testing Useful?
 Initially, I could not get the BDD tests to pass reliably; I needed to tune the application.
 Parameters that can be tuned are:
  * Document chunking strategies (fixed-size, recursive-character, semantic chunking, etc.)
- * Advanced RAG techniques (hubrid retrieval, contextual compression, etc.)
+ * Advanced RAG techniques (hybrid retrieval, contextual compression, etc.)
  * Choice of LLM (Mistral, Qwen, Deepseek, etc.)

 Interestingly, I never managed to get all the tests to pass when using Mistral with 7B parameters while I could get the tests to pass when I changed the LLM to Qwen3 with 4B parameters.
 Mistral-7B uses 4096-dimensional vector embeddings while Qwen3-4B uses 2560-dimensional vectors.
 An examination of the document snippets retrieved by Mistral showed that they were frequently irrelevant and that the poor performance might have been due to the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).